-All registers are 64 bits in length and all operations are performed between 64-bit registers.
-All instructions are 32 bits in length.
+All registers are 64 bits long and all operations are performed between 64-bit registers.
+All instructions are 32 bits long.
 Memory operations are either load or store operations.
 All data manipulation is done between registers.

 The Alpha architecture supports the following data types: